Resubmitted by the author as a monograph prospectus on September 26, 2006.

 Effectively normative claims concerning distributions wrought by legal rules, programs or policies, if they would be so much as cognitively complete let alone ethically assessable, must assign values to all variables opened by the case grammar of “to distribute” and cognate infinitives – “to allocate,” “to apportion,” “to mete out,” etc. They must, that is, determinately and inter-compatibly indicate to whom claims are in effect being addressed, what is effectively being distributed, pursuant to what pattern the latter is being distributed, by what means and to whom.
 To be normatively defensible, in turn, such claims must not only carefully specify, but also must ethically justify, the jointly compatible values they proffer for filling those variables.

 The normative payoff of the mode of analysis proposed here is a compelling distributive ethic, a means of rendering past and present foundational disputes both tractable and conclusively resoluble, and in the end a new research agenda for what the Article labels an “ethically intelligible law and economics.”

 Hockett, Robert C., "Minding the Gaps: Fairness, Welfare, and the Constitutive Structure of Distributive Assessment" (2006).
 Cornell Law Faculty Working Papers.
 Paper 21.

-Administrative Law Commons, Economics Commons, Law and Economics Commons, Law and Society Commons, Legislation Commons, Politics Commons, Public Law and Legal Theory Commons, Social Welfare Law Commons
+Administrative Law Commons, Economics Commons, Law and Economics Commons, Law and Politics Commons, Law and Society Commons, Legislation Commons, Public Law and Legal Theory Commons, Social Welfare Law Commons